Cyrille75015/Coursera_Capstone/README.md

 # Coursera_Capstone
-Used for the IBM Datascientist formation on cousera
+Used for the IBM Datascientist formation on coursera